 Ecuador — This is probably where you can find the most distinct horchata recipe.
 In Ecuador, they also mix in herbs and flowers with escancel, which confers an accentuated red color to the horchata.

 Honduras — Here soak riced is used with ingredients like cocoa, cinnamon, and vanilla.
 In some parts of the country, morro seeds are the primary ingredient, while rice is used in less quantity.

-Nicaragua — In Nicaragua, the horchata is made very similarly in countries like Mexico and El Salvador.
+Nicaragua — In Nicaragua, the horchata is made very similar in countries like Mexico and El Salvador.
 The recipe combines morro seeds and rice, as well as ingredients such as cinnamon, vanilla and milk (instead of water).

 El Salvador — The horchata in El Salvador is made primarily from ground morro seeds that are first dried in the sun.
 Ingredients like squash seeds, white rice, sesame seeds, peanuts, cocoa beans, cinnamon, nutmeg, coriander seeds, and allspice are also added to the mix.
 The sweeteners are typically sugar and vanilla.

 Most Horchata recipes are vegan, but in some countries or locations, condensed milk (and other ingredients) can be used to confer it with additional sweetness.

 Therefore, it’s always a good idea to ask the waiter (or barman) about the ingredients before ordering, and if possible, request for your Horchata to not include any animal ingredients.

 Is Horchata Dairy-Free?